GTBitsOfGood/bootcamp-2019/10_react_with_apis/README.md

      - Also not ideal.
 The constructor gets called before the React component gets attached to the DOM.
 We want to keep the constructor as small as possible and avoid doing API work here.
    - After the component gets mounted (i.e. `componentDidMount()`)?
      - We have a winner!
 The [React documentation][didMount] specifically recommends making network requests here.
 The `componentDidMount()` lifecycle hook gets called after the `constructor()` is run and DOM nodes are created.
 4. Add a `constructor()` function to your `App` component.
-Inside the constrctor we will create a piece of `state` to hold the posts we will load.
+Inside the constructor we will create a piece of `state` to hold the posts we will load.
 Initialize this piece of `state` to be `[]`.
 For simplicity we want to initialize `this.state.posts` to be an empty array until we successfully load the posts from the API.

     - <details>
       <summary>SPOILER: Show code to add</summary>